Mongol conquest of Western Xia: Mongol vassalage (1210–1224)

-Second invasion (1225-1227)
+Second invasion (1225–1227)

 After defeating Khwarazm in 1221, Genghis prepared his armies to punish Western Xia for their betrayal.
-Meanwhile, Emperor Shenzong stepped down from power in 1223, leaving his son, Xianzong, in his place.
+Meanwhile, Emperor Shenzong stepped down from power in 1223, leaving his son Xianzong in his place.
 In 1225, Genghis Khan attacked with a force of approximately 180,000.
 After taking Khara-Khoto, the Mongols began a steady advance southward.
-Asha, commander of the Western Xia troops, could not afford to meet the Mongols as it would involve an exhausting westward march from the capital Yinchuan through 500 kilometres of desert.
+Asha, commander of the Western Xia troops, could not afford to meet the Mongols as it would involve an exhausting westward march from the capital Yinchuan through 500 kilometers of desert.
 With no army to meet them in pitched battle, the Mongols picked the best targets for attack and as each city fell the Mongols would draw on prisoners, defectors, supplies, and weapons to take the next one.
-Enraged by Western Xia's fierce resistance, Genghis engaged the countryside in annihilative warfare and ordered his generals to systematically destroy cities and garrisons as they went.
-Two months after taking Khara-Khoto, the Mongols reached a point where the Qilian Mountains force the Etsin River eastward, about 300 kilometers south of Khara-Khoto.
+Enraged by Western Xia's fierce resistance, Genghis annihilated the countryside, ordering his generals to systematically destroy cities and garrisons as they went.
+Two months after taking Khara-Khoto, the Mongols reached a point where the Qilian Mountains force the Ruo Shui eastward, about 300 kilometers south of Khara-Khoto.
 At this point, Genghis divided his army, sending general Subutai to take care of the westernmost cities, while the main force moved east into the heart of the Western Xia Empire.
 Genghis lay siege to Suzhou, which fell after five weeks.
 Genghis then moved to Ganzhou, the hometown of his general Chagaan.
 Chagaan's father still commanded the city garrison, so Chagaan attempted negotiations with him.
 However, the second-in-command of the city staged a coup, killed Chagaan's father, and refused to surrender.
 The city took five months to subdue, and though the now furious Genghis threatened vengeance, Chagaan convinced him to only kill the 35 conspirators who killed Chagaan's father.

 In August 1226, Genghis escaped the heat by residing in the Qilian Mountains while his troops approached Wuwei, the second-largest city of the Western Xia empire.
 As no relief came from the capital, Wuwei decided to surrender and avoid certain destruction.
 At this point, Emperor Xianzong died, leaving Mozhu to deal with a collapsing state as the Mongols encroached on the capital.
-In Autumn, Genghis rejoined his troops, took Liangchow, crossed the Helan Shan desert, and in November lay siege to Lingwu, a mere 30 kilometres from Yinchuan.
+In Autumn, Genghis rejoined his troops, took Liangzhou, crossed the Helan Shan desert, and in November lay siege to Lingwu, a mere 30 kilometers from Yinchuan.
 Here, in the Battle of Yellow River, Western Xia led a counter-attack with an estimated force of over 300,000 troops, engaging Mongol forces along the banks of the frozen river and canal systems.
 The Mongols destroyed the Western Xia troops, supposedly counting 300,000 bodies of Western Xia soldiers after the battle.